Sudden Oak Death (Phytophthora ramorum)

 “Phylogenetic identification of pathogenic and endophytic fungal populations in west coast Douglas-fir foliage.”

 “Thousand Cankers Disease Complex: A Forest Health Issue that Threatens Juglans Species across the U.S.”

-My current research focuses on population genetics and epidemiology of Phytophthora ramorum (the oomycete pathogen that causes Sudden Oak Death) in Southwestern Oregon.
+My current research focuses on management and epidemiology of Phytophthora ramorum (the oomycete pathogen that causes Sudden Oak Death) in Southwestern Oregon.
 I have previous experience studying endophytic fungi in Douglas-fir, phytophthora root rot in American chestnut, as well as Thousand Cankers Disease complex.

-I am interested in continuing to research these and other pathogen diseases.
+I am interested in continuing to research these and other pathogen diseases to improve native species protection as well as forest plantation and stand management.
 It is my goal to become a forest pathologist with experience in 'omics as well as applied methods of forest health management.

 See my academic awards here.

 From sample collection to sequencing, I have experience with all steps of the process.